dtbinh/UniversityCoursework/3rd Year/Android Individual Practical/README.md

 Created an Android application for Android 2.3.
 Allows users to find their position without using Google maps and find directions to the Informatics Forum in Edinburgh.
-Additionally, gives a list of hotels, restaurants and cafes that may be of interest to individuals
+Additionally, gives a list of hotels, restaurants and cafes that may be of interest to individuals as a database.